supermarsx/wp-fileproxy/readme.md

 2. Configure and customize `$cfg[]` inside `wp-fileproxy.php` to your requirements.

-3. Add additional processing steps as required, such as escaping strings, putting additional parameters, etc.
+3. Add processing steps as required, such as string sanitization/escaping, additional parameters, etc.

 4. Proxify all your special resources and enjoy.